Posted on 4/19/2022

 This pier is popular for fishing, surfing, and for it's restaurant Fish Heads.
 There is often live music, and just a general feel-good vibe when you're there.

 The Outer Banks newest pier!
-While the structure itself isnt new at all, it is living a new life.
-This was once the only way visitors and islanders could get in between Hatteras and the mainland of NC.
+While the structure itself isn't new at all, it is living a new life.
+This was once the only way visitors and islanders could travel from Hatteras Island to the mainland of NC.
 Now, it is functioning as a great fishing spot and hang out.
-Its not located on the oceanfront like the other piers, and it is located in Oregon Inlet, offering a unique experience with picturesque views of Pea Island and the Bodie Island Lighthouse.
-Access is free of charge, but NC fishing license is required if you wish to drop a line.
+It's not located on the oceanfront like the other piers, it is located in Oregon Inlet, offering a unique experience with picturesque views of Pea Island and the Bodie Island Lighthouse.
+Access is free of charge, but a NC fishing license is required if you wish to drop a line.
 Check out our blog on the Bonner Bridge Pier.

-Located on Hatteras Island in the lovely village of Rodanthe.
-You may recognize this pier from the big screen, as it was on the Nicholas Sparks' major motion picture, Nights in Rodanthe.
+This pier is located on Hatteras Island in the lovely village of Rodanthe.
+You may recognize this pier from the big screen, as it was in the Nicholas Sparks' major motion picture, Nights in Rodanthe.
 Offering a bait & tackle shop as well a gift shop, game room, and snacks, this is a fun spot to hang out while enjoying a day down south!

-Not to be confused with the Avalon pier, this structure is located down in the Tri-Villages of Hatteras Island and is the Outer Banks southernmost pier.
+Not to be confused with the Avalon pier, this structure is located down in the Tri-Villages of Hatteras Island and is the southernmost pier on the Outer Banks.
 It opened its doors in 1963 and is a place for all to enjoy.
 Ever since a world-record breaking red drum (94-lbs) was caught next to the pier in 1984, fishermen have flocked here in hopes of catching one of their own.
-While its known for its Red Drum, it's also a gorgeous place to sight see and take in the beach from a new perspective.
+While it's known for its Red Drum, it's also a gorgeous place to sight see and take in the beach from a new perspective.
 Catch a sunrise from the pier, or enjoy the entertainment of nearby surfers from a unique vantage point.
 Whatever brings you to Avon, the pier is a great stop along the way!